respeecher/auto-odoo/README.md

 Quickly configure a production Odoo server with SSL and backups.

 To run a production Odoo server, you need to run the server itself, a database, and a reverse proxy to terminate SSL.
 Furthermore, you need to get an SSL certificate, and you need to implement a backup system.
 Finally, you should make all this start automatically when your machine boots.

-Auto Odoo aims to make this all as simple as possible to set up while being as simple as possible itself.
-And it is relatively paranoid about trying to set up SSL in the most secure possible way.
+Auto Odoo aims to make this all as simple as possible to set up while being as simple and transparent as possible itself.
+(This README is longer than all the code making up Auto Odoo.)

 To orchestrate the three servers, Auto Odoo uses docker-compose.
 Unlike other dockerized Odoo systems which use custom images that can be complicated to understand, Auto Odoo only uses the standard odoo, postgres, and nginx images.
+Of the three servers, only nginx requires any configuration, and Auto Odoo uses a simple reverse proxy configuration optimized for security and performance (not compatibility with old browsers).

 For SSL certificates, Auto Odoo uses `certbot` from letsencrypt in standalone mode.

 For backups, Auto Odoo uses `scp` to copy the postgres data directory, odoo data directory, and nginx logs to a machine or machines of your choice.
 It also then truncates the logs so successive backups contain successive segments of the logs.
+By restricting the ssh key used to `scp` to only be able to `scp` into a particular directory and regularly moving backups out of that directory, Auto Odoo ensures that your backups will be safe even if your Odoo server is hacked.

 Auto Odoo is tested only on Ubuntu 16.04.